jsh9091/ScaryHouse/README.md

 1. Clone the ScaryHouse repository.

+2. Check that gfortran and make are installed on the system.

-2. Open the ScaryHouse directory in a terminal.
+3. Open the ScaryHouse directory in a terminal.

-3. Type `make` into the terminal and press return to compile the game.
+4. Type `make` into the terminal and press return to compile the game.

-4. Type `./ScaryHouse` to start the game.
+5. Type `./ScaryHouse` to start the game.

-5. Follow the menu options in the game to play.
+6. Follow the menu options in the game to play.

-6. Optional: While the game is not running, type `make clean` to delete the object and binary files.
+7. Optional: While the game is not running, type `make clean` to delete the object and binary files.